FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 Table of Contents

-Fujifilm vs Sony Film Simulations - With Correct White Balance
+Fujifilm vs Sony Film Simulations

-But to really match Fuji's colors perfectly, you need the temperature and color filter settings.
+Sony's Picture Profiles control things like contrast, shadows, color mode, global hue, saturation, and detail sharpness.
+They are very powerful in matching other camera looks but to really match Fuji's colors perfectly, you need the temperature and color filter settings.
 They do the heavy lifting of shifting and balancing the final colors.

-So make sure to check out those settings too!
-I'll explain more about why they're so useful further down.
 Here's a little snippet of what the color filter settings can do:

 Sony Classic Chrome vs Fuji Classic Chrome